 Bento on a Budget

 Usually, my motto is, “you get what you pay for,” but with bento boxes you can find a quality, functional, adorable box for a good deal.
 Combined with the money you’ll save by packing your toddler’s meals at home instead of eating out, bento is ideal for households on a budget.

 Green Lunch Stainless Steel Lunch Container

-The GRUB2GO Lunch container comes with a free Bento food idea guide and a three-layer 1600ml box.
+The Green Lunch container includes three compartments with a snack pod.
 This particular lunch box is made of hundred percent food grade Stainless steel.
 It also comes with a bonus lifetime warranty.

 It is non-leaching and toxic free which makes it more human-friendly.
 It is free of PVC and has no plastic in its make.